Pantheism

-Pantheism is the belief that reality, the universe and the cosmos are identical to divinity and a supreme being or entity, pointing to the universe as being an immanent creator deity who is still expanding and creating, which has existed since the beginning of time, or that all things compose an all-encompassing, immanent god or goddess and regards the universe as a manifestation of a deity.
-This includes all astronomical objects being viewed as part of a sole deity.

-The worship of all gods of every religion is another definition but it is more precisely termed Omnism.
+Pantheism refers to a diverse family of philosophical and religious beliefs, that equate reality with divinity.
+Pantheistic concepts date back thousands of years, and pantheistic elements have been identified in diverse religious traditions.
+Most notably, pantheism refers to the belief that the totality of being—called by various names Nature, universe, cosmos—is a self-organizing unity that needs no distinct creator, and can be met with the same sense of reveration and awe as theists attribute to their gods.

+Pantheism is not to be confused with the panentheism, which maintains divinity as an entity greater than the universe out of which the universe arises.

 Pantheist belief does not recognize a distinct personal god, anthropomorphic or otherwise, but instead characterizes a broad range of doctrines differing in forms of relationships between reality and divinity.
-Pantheistic concepts date back thousands of years, and pantheistic elements have been identified in various religious traditions.
-The term pantheism was coined by mathematician Joseph Raphson in 1697 and since then, it has been used to describe the beliefs of a variety of people and organizations.
+One of the earliest uses of the term pantheism dates back to mathematician Joseph Raphson in 1697.

-Pantheism was popularized in Western culture as a theology and philosophy based on the work of the 17th-century philosopher Baruch Spinoza, in particular, his book Ethics.
-A pantheistic stance was also taken in the 16th century by philosopher and cosmologist Giordano Bruno.
+Pantheism was popularized in Western culture based on the work of the 17th-century philosopher Baruch Spinoza—in particular, his book Ethics.
+A pantheistic stance was also taken in the 16th century by philosopher and cosmologist Giordano Bruno, who for his pantheist views was burnt at the stake by the inquisition of the Catholic church.

+In the East, Advaita Vedanta, a school of Hindu philosophy is thought to be similar to pantheism in Western philosophy.
+The early Taoism of Laozi and Zhuangzi is also sometimes considered pantheistic, although it could be more similar to panentheism.
+Cheondoism, which arose in the Joseon Dynasty of Korea, and Won Buddhism are also considered pantheistic.

 Etymology

-Pantheism derives from the Greek word πᾶν pan (meaning "all, of everything") and θεός theos (meaning "god, divine").
-The first known combination of these roots appears in Latin, in Joseph Raphson's 1697 book De Spatio Reali seu Ente Infinito, where he refers to the "pantheismus" of Spinoza and others.
+Pantheism derives from the Greek πᾶν pan "all, of everything" and θεός theos "deity, divinity, god".
+The first known combination of these roots appears in Latin, in Joseph Raphson's 1697 book De Spatio Reali seu Ente Infinito, where he refers to "pantheismus".
 It was subsequently translated into English as "pantheism" in 1702.

 Definitions

-There are numerous definitions of pantheism.
-Some consider it a theological and philosophical position concerning God.
+There are numerous definitions of pantheism, including: